Toy Story 2 (soundtrack): Songs

 Randy Newman wrote two new songs for Toy Story 2 as well as the complete original score.
 "When She Loved Me" is performed by Newman, along with Sarah McLachlan as the singing voice of Jessie.
 The track is used in the flashback montage in which Jessie experiences being loved, forgotten, then abandoned by her owner, Emily.
 "When She Loved Me" received praise from critics, who found the song moving and heartbreaking, praising Newman's songwriting and McLachlan's vocal performance.
 It earned a reputation as one of the saddest sequences in both Pixar and Disney films, as well as one of the saddest film songs ever written.
-The song was nominated at the Academy Awards in 2000 for Best Original Song, but lost Phil Collins for "You'll Be in My Heart" from another Disney animated film, Tarzan.
+The song was nominated at the Academy Awards in 2000 for Best Original Song, but the award went to Phil Collins for "You'll Be in My Heart" from another Disney animated film, Tarzan.
 It also lost the Golden Globe Award for Best Original Song to Collins for the same track.

 Another song "Woody's Roundup" is performed by Newman and Riders in the Sky.
 It is the theme song for the Woody's Roundup television show, while also being used in the end-credit music.
 The film carried over one song from Toy Story, "You've Got a Friend in Me," sung at two different points during the film by Tom Hanks as Woody and Robert Goulet, the singing voice of Wheezy.